flexion/ef-cms/docs/entities/Document.md

           - "YYYY-MM-DDTHH:mm:ss.SSSZ"
           - "YYYY-MM-DD"
         presence: "optional"
-        description: "A secondary date associated with the document, typically related to time-restricted availability."
+        description: "A secondary date associated with the document, typically related to time-restricted availability.
+Used to build the document title for TRAN documents."
     secondaryDocument:
       type: "object"
       flags: